AdamBoley/The-Space-Marine-Legions/README.md

 ![index introduction](assets/images/screenshots/index-introduction-screenshot.PNG)

+### **User feedback**

+An effort has been made to ensure that all clickable buttons for both page-to-page and intra-page navigation provide user feedback.
+This is primarily achieved by hover pseudo-class CSS selectors that turn the button white and colour the text black to indicate to the user that they are about to click a button and do something.

 ### **Internal Navigation**

 The two content pages contain a considerable amount of internal navigation.
 The idea behind this is to give the user navigational options when using the site, and to save them having to scroll through the entire page, which ended up being quite long.
 Scrolling through the entire page takes a long time.
 From the top of each content page, users can jump directly to each Legion article.
 At the top of each Legion article, either side of the heading, are icons that jump to the last and next Legion article, and at the bottom of each article is an icon that jumps to the next article.
 At the bottom of the last article are two icons.
 The single up arrow jumps to the previous article, and the double up arrow jumps to the introductory text.
 This allows the user to navigate a long page with only a few clicks or taps and a mimimum of scrolling.
 The arrow icons are not labelled, and the direction in which they point should provide suitable visual cues to users.